 AS/NZS 5131 Fabrication and Erection of Structural Steelwork was published in late 2016.

-But experience suggests many people in the construction industry learned of its existence, then forgot about it, and are still yet to pick up this code.
+Okay, so it’s not new, but experience suggests many people in the construction industry learned of its existence, then forgot about it, and are still yet to pick up this code.
 Some don’t know of its existence at all!
 But we all should know, and we all should be using it.

 Essentially the code requires engineers to specify a steel fabrication construction category in their project specifications.